benabed/clik/doc/_build/html/_sources/designchoices.txt

 -----------------------------------------------------------

 Nothing to add here.
 The library does not compute minus the log likelihood or a chi2 like thingy.
 Just the log likelihood.
-A function is provided in each language to compute the log likelihood, give a set of parameters.
+A function is provided in each language to compute the log likelihood, given a set of parameters.

 .. _querying:

 The input of the compute function are multipoles of the power spectra and nuisance parameters.
 ----------------------------------------------------------------------------------------------

-The compute function expect one single vector of double.
+The ``compute`` function expect one single vector of double.
 This vector must contains power spectra one after the other, starting al l=0, in microK^2, and then the nuisance parameters.
 Since the likelihood is defined by the likelihood file the exact range of power spectra needed by this function can vary from likelihood approximation to likelihood approximations.
 The same holds for the nuisance parameters.
 Functions are provided to query a likelihood file and obtain this info.
 More precisely, three such function are available.